 So what is iHop?

-The most popular choice travels around Central Pokolbin and is offered five days a week, Thursday to Monday.
+The most popular choice travels around Central Pokolbin and is offered five days a week, from Thursday to Monday.

 The second route covers Lovedale and the northern part of Pokolbin and is offered on Saturdays only.